Gaslighting — An Emotional Abuse to Burn Your Sanity

 Effects of gaslighting

 Galighting can have catastrophic effects on your mental health.
 The process is often gradual and may lead a person to develop mental health concerns.
-Gaslighting can impact your life in following manner
+Gaslighting can impact your life in following manner:

 signs of gaslighting